-- The next step is to connect your wires in the subpanel.
+The next step is to connect your wires to the subpanel.
 The black and red wires both go on the main lugs on top of the main bus.
 The green wire goes to the ground bus bar, while the white wire goes on the main bus.

 Note: #2 THNN wire is appropriate for 100-amp panels, while #1 THNN wire is suited for 50-amp.